Flexibility and Stretching

 Neural tension and the stretch reflex

 However it occurs, flexibility is important for every dancer, but your ability to control it is even more important.
-By implementing a sound stretching and strengthening regime to your practice, you will surely gain that extra range you’re craving with your forward bend or splits in a safe and long term way.
+By implementing a sound stretching and strengthening regime into your practice, you will surely gain that extra range you’re craving with your forward bend or splits in a safe and long term manner.